The Nest

 Bedford-Stuyvesant

 Brooklyn’s Bedford-Stuyvesant neighborhood has long been known for its crime rates.
-Although it’s no longer as dangerous as when Biggie was rapping about “Do or die, Bed-Stuy,” the overall crime rate has increased in the past few years rather than decreasing.
+Although it’s no longer as dangerous as when Biggie was rapping about “Do or Die, Bed-Stuy,” the overall crime rate has increased rather than decreased in the past few years.

-Most common are robberies, motor vehicle theft, and encounters with individuals that quickly turn violent.
+Robberies, motor vehicle theft, and encounters with individuals that quickly turn violent are the most common.
 You have to be on your toes in the Bed-Stuy area.

 Your chance of becoming a victim in Bedford-Stuyvesant is about 1 in 35.
 The violent crime rate is about 1,065 per 100,000 people, and the average crime rate is about 2,902 per 100,000.
 It’s one of the areas to avoid in NYC, whether you’re visiting or trying to find a livable location for an extended residency in New York City.